Development of Final Fantasy XV

-After its change of platforms, the production team headed by Hajime Tabata, whose previous work included Crisis Core: Final Fantasy VII and Final Fantasy Type-0, was brought on board to aid production.
+After changing platforms, a production team headed by Hajime Tabata was brought on board to aid development.
 Tabata became co-director, and was eventually promoted to sole director after Nomura was transferred to work on other projects within the company.
 After the transition to eighth-generation hardware, multiple changes were made so that it better suited the new consoles and its new status as a mainline game: these included radical staff reshuffles, and the reevaluation of the game's content.
 The latter part resulted in some scenes and characters from Versus XIII being cut.
 Later in production, multiple other studios were brought in to help with various aspects of the game.
+Originally built using the company's proprietary Crystal Tools game engine, after the platform change it shifted to Luminous Engine, which was designed for next-generation platforms.
+Across both versions, development of Final Fantasy XV lasted ten years.

 Since its original announcement, release of information became sporadic, leading to video game journalists labeling it as vaporware and eventually to rumors of its cancellation.
 After its public rebranding in 2013, the silence continued until its appearance at the 2014 Tokyo Game Show, at which point development and progress information was released on a regular basis.
 A demo for the game, Final Fantasy XV: Episode Duscae, was released in March 2015 with first print copies of Final Fantasy Type-0 HD.
 Promotion for the title was effectively restarted at the 2015 Gamescom.
-Its release was delayed due to polishing work and the wish for a simultaneous worldwide release, something no other mainline Final Fantasy title had managed to accomplish.
+Its release was delayed due to polishing work and the wish for a simultaneous worldwide release, a first for the series.

+Additional media was created to portray the world of XV without using sequels; dubbed the "Final Fantasy XV Universe", it included a feature film, an original net animation, a virtual reality simulation game, multiple mobile projects including an abridged version of the game, ports to Windows and Stadia, and a novel The Dawn of the Future depicting an alternate finale.
 Cosmetic, gameplay and story-based downloadable content (DLC) were developed between 2016 and 2019 to fix issues raised by players and expand upon the base game.

 Production

 Staff

 Final Fantasy XV was originally a spin-off title named Final Fantasy Versus XIII, created by Square Enix as part of the wider Final Fantasy franchise.
 It was directed by Tetsuya Nomura, and produced by Shinji Hashimoto and Yoshinori Kitase.
-Nomura created the original scenario, designed the main character, and was also the original director and one of the original game designers.
+Nomura created the original scenario, designed the main characters, and was one of the designers.
 The CGI cutscenes were directed by Takeshi Nozue, who had previously worked on Final Fantasy VII: Advent Children.
 The music was composed by Yoko Shimomura, and the script was written by regular Final Fantasy scenario writer Kazushige Nojima.
 Tomohiro Hasewaga was art director, the mechanical designer was Takeyuki Takeya, and the event planning director was Jun Akiyama.